rtCamp/Frappe-Manager/docs/concepts/runtimes.md

 Code, venv, and built assets are inside the image; the bench only holds data (sites, DB, logs, config).
 There is nothing to edit - and that's the point:

-- deploys are atomic and repeatable: `fm switch <bench> <tag>`
-- rollback is one command: `fm switch <bench> --previous`
+- deploys are atomic and repeatable, and rollback is one command away - see [Deployment](../deploy/index.md) and [Rolling back](../deploy/rollback.md)
 - `fm update` accepts settings only (SSL, domains, policies); `--apps`/`--python`/`--node` are refused - those are baked in

-The full pipeline - baking, zero-downtime rolling swaps, rollbacks with DB restore, release pruning - is covered in the [Deployment guide](../guides/deployment.md).
+The full pipeline - baking, zero-downtime rolling swaps, rollbacks with DB restore, release pruning - is covered in the [Deployment guide](../deploy/index.md).

 ## Moving between runtimes